You’ve thought long and hard about your business plans, and always dreamed of becoming your own boss.

 You might be able to sell ice to Eskimos, but why make life so hard for yourself?

-Although every business will arrive at its product range in its own way, there are some universal considerations you can take into account as part of your planning process.
+Although every online business will arrive at its product range in its own way, there are some universal considerations you can take into account as part of your planning process for successful online business ideas.

 Know what consumers are searching for

-Conducting keyword research will help you find out:
+Conducting keyword research is an essential business strategy and will help you find out:

 - What products consumers are looking for